 Award of Incoming Credits

-- Credit will be awarded only once for the same course, whether from credit by examination, dual enrollment, transfer credit or UF course credit.
+- Credit will be awarded only once for the same subject, whether from credit by examination, dual enrollment, transfer credit or UF course credit.

 - UF course credit takes precedence over all other forms of credit for the same course.